 Diagnosing acute pancreatitis can be difficult because the signs and symptoms of pancreatitis are similar to other medical conditions.
 The doctor will talk to you, examine you and take some blood tests.
-You may also be asked to have other tests such as an X-ray, an ultrasound or a CT scan to get a picture of how the pancreas looks, and whether or not there is an obvious cause.
+You may also be asked to have other tests such as an x-ray, an ultrasound, MRI or a CT scan to get a picture of how the pancreas looks, and whether or not there is an obvious cause.

 Some people also have an ERCP or endoscopic retrograde cholangiopancreatography, where a long tube is passed through your mouth into your gut.
 It can help diagnose pancreatitis and, if the cause is a gallstone, can remove the stone.